UofGStats/booktemplate/README.md

 ## Python

 This template contains both R and Python code.
+So you have two options, follow the instructions below to ensure R can see Python (via the `reticulate` package).

+Or, if you just want to disable python globally and test out the template then [Disabling Python](#disabling-python) is for you!

+### Disabling Python

+A file called `nopython.Rprofile` comes with the template.
+You just need to rename this file to `.Rprofile` (or add its contents to your existing `.Rprofile` file if you're using one for other purposes).

+Once you have renamed `nopython.Rprofile --> `.Rprofile` when you render all python blocks will be set to `eval: false` and all r blocks with the label `reticulate-setup` will also be set to `eval: false`.

+### Using Python

  So if you don't have Python installed on your system already then you will need to do that first.
 Once you do, install the `reticulate` package in R, and finally look for any of the code blocks that look like this:

 `````markdown
 ```{r}
-#| label: python-setup
+#| label: reticulate-setup
 #| echo: fenced
 library(reticulate)
 #These next two lines need to run ONCE on your machine